ThinkDataEd/student/docs/unit2/lesson4.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
+    The mean of the absolute deviations, or MAD, is the typical distance of observations from the mean.
 MAD measures the variability in a sample of data - the larger the value, the greater the variability.
-More precisely, the MAD is the typical distance of observations from the mean.
 There are other measures of spread as well, notably the standard deviation and the interquartile range (IQR).

 ###**Lesson:**
 1. Remind students that they learned about 2 different measures of center during the previous 2